 The CIPFA Prudential Code of Practice is a key element in the system of capital finance.
-Under this system individual Police and Crime Commissioners are responsible for deciding the level of their affordable borrowing having regard to the Prudential Code.
+Under this system individual Police Fire and Crime Commissioners are responsible for deciding the level of their affordable borrowing having regard to the Prudential Code.
 The Capital Plan and its financing are within prudential limits.

-The budget for the 2017/18 Capital Programme was £16.2m.
-Actual spend during the year was £8.6m.
-Of the amount not spent, £4.2m was slippage to be carried forward into 2018/19 and £3.4m was underspend as a result of a number of cost reductions to planned expenditure over the year.
-Capital expenditure projects are closely related to revenue project expenditure (which is largely staff costs to manage and implement capital projects), and difficulties in recruiting posts within the project teams has contributed to delays in capital expenditure.
+The original budget for the 2018/19 Capital Programme was £8.1m, revised to £9.3m as a result of slippage from 2017/18 and new schemes approved during the year.
+Actual spend during the year was £3.05m.
+Of the amount not spent, £4.0m has been slipped to be carried forward into 2019/20 and £2.2m was underspend as a result of a cost reductions to planned expenditure.